Clare Oxborrow06 Jan 2022

 Firstly, we have to change our consumption patterns – what we eat, where it comes from and how it’s produced.
 In developed countries, we’re going to have to eat less meat and dairy and rely much less on imported animal feed.

-Friends of the Earth’s position is clear, and we’re working with organisations as part of the Eating Better alliance to achieve a 50% reduction in meat and dairy eaten and produced in the UK – and for the rest to be produced to higher environmental and animal welfare standards, including use of home-grown feeds.
+Friends of the Earth is working with organisations as part of the Eating Better alliance to achieve a 50% reduction in meat and dairy eaten and produced in the UK – and for the rest to be produced to higher environmental and animal welfare standards, including use of home-grown feeds.
 This would go some way to reducing our global impact.

 Regulating supply chains